ahmedmmkms/b2b-marketplace/frontend_prompt.md

 - Catalog list/detail, RFQ→Quote→Accept→Order→WalletPay all work against generated hooks.

 ## OUTPUT FORMAT
-Return files (paths + full contents) in ./frontend folder.
+files in ./frontend folder.
 Include libs/api/orval.config.ts and realistic example pages wired to the hooks.
 If any endpoint is not yet present, scaffold UI behind a feature flag with mocked data and clear TODOs.
+Create these files with production-ready contents (do not print them)